Totorino02/JavaProjects/data/readme.md

 ###### while **_`StringBuilder`_** than **_`String`_**
-    String is immutable it mean that when you try to add a new char[] to an exiting, the oldest is overwrite...But StringBuilder is mutable. the use of StringBuilder help you to improve preformances.
+    String is immutable it mean that when you try to add a new char[] to an exiting, the oldest is overwrite...But StringBuilder is mutable. the use of StringBuilder help us to improve preformances.

 ######  **_`StringTokenizer`_** than **_`String.split()`_**
-    The simple reason is the instead of using String we use StringBuilder
+    The simple reason is instead of using String we use StringBuilder

 ---
 ##### **OUTPUT**